-- RVT continues to promote our public image and expanded range of services to attract new passengers and improve overall ridership.
-Proactive marketing measures will include updating RVT's website, developing a social media strategy, update RVT's outreach programs, and update and publish an annual ride guide.
-(Ongoing) - 2.
-RVT will continue to develop communication strategies by expanding the use of our website (www.ridervt.com) and other social media outlets to expand and improve public participation activities to ensure that all stakeholders have the opportunity to become involved in RVT's planning and programming process including RVT's UPWP, TIP, Six-Year Capital Improvement Program, ADA, DBE, Title VI programs as well as provide opportunities to request reasonable accommodations.
-(Ongoing) - 3.
-Continue to develop exhibit space within the Peter Herdic Transportation Museum, as well as, promote the entire historic district to strengthen tourism services.
+1. RVT continues to promote our public image and expanded range of services to attract new passengers and improve overall ridership.
+Marketing initiatives include timely updating and continued maintenance of RVT's website, Digital screen advertising for bus service promotion, integrating social media with Avail Technologies FRITS system, developing a social media strategy, updating RVT's outreach programs, and creation of an annual ride guide publication.
+(Ongoing)

+- RVT will continue to enhance communication strategies by expanding the use of our website (www.ridervt.com) and other social media outlets to expand and improve public participation activities to ensure that all stakeholders have the opportunity to become involved in RVT's planning and programming process including RVT's UPWP, TIP, Six-Year Capital Improvement Program, ADA, DBE, Title VI programs as well as provide opportunities to request reasonable accommodations.
+(Ongoing) - Continue to promote and update RVT's "My Ride" app, which provides bus passengers with real-time information about bus arrival and departure times at individual bus stops via online connections.
 (Ongoing) - 4.
-Continue to promote and update RVT's new "myRide" app, which provides bus passengers with real time information about bus arrival and departure times at individual bus stops via online connections.
-(Ongoing) - 5.
 To better accommodate LEP patrons, RVT will continue to develop communication strategies to expand and improve activities to ensure that all stakeholders have the opportunity to become involved in RVT's planning and programming process.
 RVT will analyze Census track statistical data on patrons' race, sex, national origin/limited English, age, disability, income, etc. to properly market activities to meet the needs of our customers.
-(Ongoing) - 6.
-RVT will evaluate past promotional activities for the fixed route service, as well as, the marketing campaigns for Williamsport Historic Trolleys, Hiawatha Paddlewheel Riverboat and other specialized services for their effectiveness for promoting travel and tourism in Lycoming County.
-(Ongoing) - 7.
-Continue planning activities that will maximize current economic development in the downtown Williamsport and the surrounding urbanized area as it relates to the development of the Connect
+(Ongoing) - 5.
+RVT will evaluate past promotional activities for the fixed route service, as well as, the marketing campaigns for bus service including Williamsport Historic Trolleys, Little League World Series, Lycoming County Fair, MLB Games, and City of Williamsport's Recreation Department.
+(Ongoing)